 The Range menu defines the concentration range of the analog outputs.
-Polk County Air Quality Department will use the "Single Range" option with the selected range of 0 - 250 ppb for the analyzer.
+Polk County Air Quality will use the "Single Range" option with the selected range of 0 - 250 ppb for the analyzer.
 To set the range for the instrument, press the MENU button to access the Main Menu.
-Press the $\downarrow$ button until the cursor is on "NO Range."
-Press ENTER to display the NO Range Menu, and select RANGE.
-Use the $\uparrow$ or $\downarrow$ buttons to scroll through the preset ranges.
-Select "0.500" and press ENTER.
+Press the $\downarrow$ button until the cursor is on "NO Range", and press ENTER.
+Press the $\downarrow$ button until the cursor is on SET CUSTOM RANGES, and press ENTER.
+Press the $\downarrow$ button to scroll to CUSTOM RANGE 1 and press ENTER.
+Use the $\leftarrow$ and $\rightarrow$ buttons to move the cursor left or right.
+Use the $\uparrow$ or $\downarrow$ buttons to increment or decrement the numeric value to set the range to "0.250" and press ENTER.
 Press MENU to return to the Range Menu.
-Repeat procedures to set NO2 Range and NOx Range.
+Repeat procedures to set NO2 Range and NOX Range.